 When federal or state laws discuss accessibility compliance, they frequently refer to something called the WCAG, or Web Content Accessibility Guidelines.
 The WCAG is a collection of worldwide standards used to make sure websites are accessible to those with disabilities.
 In other words, they show organizations what websites need to do to be accessible, giving developers clear goals for optimization.

 Periodically, the WCAG is updated to account for new technology.
-One of the most recent updates a few years ago was the WCAG 2.1.
+One of the most recent updates in 2018 was the release of WCAG 2.1 in 2018.
 This update added 17 new “success criteria” at various points within the guide.